 Dear SB Community,

-As you may know, the regulation in the state of Hawaii (senate bill 2571) and the city of Key West in Florida will prohibit the sale of (nonprescription) sunscreens that contain Oxybenzone and Octinoxate beginning January 1, 2021.
-Currently, because there is no agreed upon testing protocol, neither “Reef Friendly” nor “Reef Safe” is defined or regulated by the FDA.
-The truth is, no one really knows what is truly 100% “safe” for the reefs.That’s why we choose to reference “Reef Friendly” for our products—to help inform our community about our products that are both oxybenzone free and octinoxate free, since these are the two ingredients noted in the research leading to the new regulation.
+First things first—what does it mean for a product to be “Reef Friendly” or “Reef Safe”?
+Well, because there is no agreed upon testing protocol, neither “ReefFriendly” nor “Reef Safe” is currently being defined or regulated by the FDA.
+The truth is, no one really knows what is 100% “safe” for the reefs.That’s why we choose to reference “Reef Friendly” for our products—to help inform our community that our sunscreens are both Oxybenzone free and Octinoxate free, since these are the two ingredients noted in the research leading to the new regulation.

 Trust The Bum®